Sparse Concept Anchoring for Interpretable and Controllable Neural Representations: Introduction

 \section{Introduction}

 As AI systems grow more capable, predicting, understanding, and controlling their internal representations has become a critical challenge for safety and interpretability~\citep{BereskaG24}.
-Existing approaches navigate different trade-offs between supervision requirements, architectural constraints, and intervention reliability.
-Original Concept Bottleneck Models achieve strong interpretability by predicting human-interpretable concepts as intermediate representations, allowing reliable interventions but requiring full concept supervision on all training examples.
-Recent variants reduce this supervision substantially through sparsity and unsupervised discovery, while post-hoc methods such as Concept Activation Vectors~\citep{KimWGCWVS18} and steering vectors~\citep{RimskyGSTHT24} preserve model flexibility with minimal supervision but face reliability challenges when concept directions do not align with emergent geometry.
+Existing approaches navigate trade-offs between supervision requirements, architectural constraints, and intervention reliability.
+Concept Bottleneck Models achieve strong interpretability by predicting concepts as intermediate representations but require full concept supervision.
+Recent variants reduce supervision through sparsity and unsupervised discovery, while post-hoc methods such as Concept Activation Vectors~\citep{KimWGCWVS18} and steering vectors~\citep{RimskyGSTHT24} preserve model flexibility but face reliability challenges when concept directions do not align with emergent geometry.
 Indeed, post-hoc explanations of black-box models cannot be fully faithful to the original computation~\citep{rudin2019stopexplainingblackbox}.